Long-Range Interacting Particles on a Helix: A Statistical and Correlation Analysis of Equilibrium Configurations: Summary and Conclusions

 Charged particles in a helical confinement have previously been demonstrated to exhibit a variety of intriguing properties which are highly tunable according to the helical parameters \cite{kibisElectronelectronInteractionSpiral1992, schmelcherEffectiveLongrangeInteractions2011,pedersenFormationClassicalCrystals2014,pedersenQuantumFewbodyBound2016, siemensTunableOrderHelically2020,plettenbergLocalEquilibriaState2017, gloyDrivenToroidalHelix2022,zampetakiClassicalScatteringCharged2013, siemensClassicalScatteringFragmentation2025,zampetakiDynamicsNonlinearExcitations2015, zampetakiDegeneracyInversionBand2015}.
 In this work, we addressed a gap in the literature by providing a statistical and correlational analysis of the ECs of a few-body system (up to eight particles) on a straight, infinite helix.
 Evidence has demonstrated a power-law relationship between the number of ECs and the number of particles $(N^{2.7})$.
 According to the repulsion within a helical winding, the observed values of interparticle distances in ECs, clusterize around values of approximately odd multiples of half a helical winding.
 Correlations of the interparticle distance among each other within an EC, have revealed that neighboring interparticle distances are likely to be in the same or in a neighboring cluster and that a high probability for the sequences of ECs to be ordered hierarchically or symmetrically in $\Phi_0^i$ and $\Phi_0^{N-i}$ exists.
 The clustering in conjunction with the analysis of pairwise distances of ECs within the high-dimensional potential landscape has yielded a crossover from regularly distributed ECs in the two-body case to a heightened degree of disorder, concomitant with the increase of $N$ and an increase in ECs comprised by small interparticle distances, thus indicating the presence of a strongly oscillatory potential energy surface.
 Furthermore, the strict hierarchical ordering of energies corresponding to ECs, is subject to increasing fluctuations as $N$ increases, even exhibiting significant energy gaps between ECs in close spatial proximity.

 A natural subsequent step would be to examine the dynamical properties of the helical few-body chain through a harmonic approximation.
 From a statistical viewpoint an extensive analysis of the phase space would be intriguing.
 Moreover, this could be combined with a more sophisticated optimization approach, utilizing the accumulated empiricism to study the many-body system.
+In fact, incomplete simulations, extending to $N=20$, show the persistence of many of the features previously outlined, including the clustering of interparticle distances, the diminution of the width of higher clusters and the concomitant augmentation of the first cluster, which consequently predominates in the statistical and correlational analysis.
+Additional persistent features are for instance a high degree of irregularity within the spatial distribution of ECs as well as increasing energies.
+Nonetheless, it would be unwarranted to expect that the features of the system presented here would be equally present in systems with a significantly larger number of particles, which therefore could give rise to newly emerging features.

 In terms of perspective, the development of the quantum physics of the helical many-body chain represents an intriguing extension, concerning the structure of eigenstates and potential novel phenomena for the dynamical behavior.
 First investigations on quantum few-body bound states in helical confinement have been already done in Ref. \cite{pedersenQuantumFewbodyBound2016}.
 Additionally, the vast number of metastable ECs that emerge due to the "competition" of curvature and repulsion bear a resemblance to the frustrated interactions in spin glasses and indicates a similar behavior for the helical many-body chain.